 The NSW and Australian governments signed RFAs for the Eden, North East and Southern regions of NSW, on 26 August 1999, 31 March 2000 and 24 April 2001 respectively.
+These Agreements were renewed in November 2018.

 RFAs are a means of balancing environmental, economic and social uses and values of key native forest regions across Australia.
 They are derived from the NFPS and are formalised in the Regional Forest Agreements Act 2002 (Cth) (RFA Act).